USFWS/secas/analysis/prep/README.md

-# SECAS Projects data preparation
+# SECAS Story Map project data preparation

 The SECAS boundary and SECAS states were prepared as part of the the [Southeast Conservation Blueprint Explorer](https://github.com/astutespruce/secas-blueprint)